IeDEA-SA/ECMHC/README.md

 * Acknowledgments: research design has been adopted from Mansfield et al Lancet DH 2020, DOI: 10.1016/S2589-7500(21)00017-0, see https://github.com/johntaz/COVID-Collateral/

 Data used in analysis cannot be shared for ethical and legal reasons.
-Code simulates data in illustrates implementation of the interrupted time series analysis in Stata.
+Code simulates data in illustrates implementation of the interrupted time series analysis using Stata.